-The following marketing toolkits are designed to help New IDEAS registered providers reach out to potential participants and other providers in their communities regarding the New IDEAS Study.
+The following toolkit is designed to assist New IDEAS dementia practices with connecting to potential participants and other providers in their communities regarding the New IDEAS Study.
 Additional tools will be made available throughout the duration of the study.
-Please review the guidelines below prior to use.
+Please review the New IDEAS Study Advertising Policy prior to use of the materials below.

-The material included in this toolkit is approved by the New IDEAS Study and the central IRB, Advarra.
-Since the New IDEAS Study advertising policy requires all marketing material to be approved, use of the items in the toolkit decreases individual site effort for marketing development, approval and implementation.
-The use of unapproved materials to recruit for IDEAS could result in removal of a participating site from the study.
+The patient recruitment materials included in this toolkit are approved by the New IDEAS Study Team and the central IRB, Advarra.
+Since the New IDEAS Study advertising policy requires all marketing material to be approved, use of the items in this toolkit decreases individual site effort for marketing development, approval and implementation.
+The use of unapproved materials to recruit for New IDEAS could result in removal of a participating site from the study.

 Prior to utilizing the recruitment and informational materials provided below, please review the Instructions for Patient Facing Recruitment and Informational Materials.
 This document provides a brief description of each material, its purpose, and suggestions for use.

 New IDEAS Brochure Packet

 New IDEAS Amyloid PET Scan Info Sheet – (Spanish translated version)